JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Runtime Monitoring
 ===

 Runtime Monitoring is an easy way for you to monitor the state of your C# classes and objects during runtime.
-Just add the 'Monitor' attribute to a field, property, event, [method*](## "Not yet implemented") or [class*](## "Not yet implemented") and get its value or state displayed automatically in a customizable and extendable UI.
+Just add the 'Monitor' attribute to a field, property or event and get its value or state displayed automatically in a customizable and extendable UI.

 There are still some aspects I would like to improve or expand (see [Planned Features](#planned-features)).
-Especaially the current UI implimentation is **currently only supporting UIToolkit** and lacks some features like filtering and grouping of displayed units aka monitored members.
+The current UI implimentations (UIToolkit & Unity UI) lack some features like filtering and grouping of displayed units aka monitored members.
+Especially the Unity UI implimentaion is very rough  and needs more work.
 However, I can't afford too much time commitment due to my full-time job and other projects I'm working on.
 For this reason, I would appreciate any feedback and/or support.

 &nbsp;